18F/api-standards/README.md

 ### API Keys

-These standards don't take a position on whether or not to use API keys.
+These standards do not take a position on whether or not to use API keys.

-But _if_ keys are used to manage and authenticate API access, the API should still allow some sort of unauthenticated access, without keys.
+But _if_ keys are used to manage and authenticate API access, the API should allow some sort of unauthenticated access, without keys.

-This allows the API to be used and experimented with by newcomers, in demo environments, and with simple `curl`/`wget`/etc. requests.
+This allows newcomers to use and experiment with the API in demo environments and with simple `curl`/`wget`/etc. requests.

-It may also be a produict goal to allow a certain level of normal, production use of the API, without enforcing advance registration by clients.
+Consider whether one of your product goals is to allow a certain level of normal production use of the API without enforcing advanced registration by clients.

 ### Error handling